Slump in Erste Bank halts European stocks rally

 By Sudip Kar-Gupta

-Erste dropped 16.4 percent after the bank, the third-biggest in emerging Europe, warned that fresh hits from Romania and Hungary would drive it to a record 2014 loss.
+Erste dropped by 16 percent after the bank, which is the third-biggest lender in emerging Europe, warned that fresh hits from Romania and Hungary would drive it to a record 2014 loss.

-Erste also dragged down the shares of rival Raiffeisen and weighed on Vienna’s benchmark ATX index, which fell by 3 percent and underperformed other major European stock markets.
+Erste also dragged down the shares of Austrian rival Raiffeisen and weighed on Vienna’s benchmark ATX index, which fell by 3.2 percent and underperformed other major European stock markets.

 “Austria’s banking system is particularly vulnerable due to its historic ties to eastern Europe,” said HED Capital head Richard Edwards.